cachethq/cachet/CONTRIBUTING.md

 - Line lengths have a soft 80 limit and hard 120 length.
 - PHP constants should be in lowercase; `true`, `false` and `null`.
 - Defined constants should always be in uppercase.
+- Never leave trailing spaces at the end of a line.
+- Files should end with one blank line.

+If you're still unsure, then take a look at existing code.